-This document is the Stakeholder Engagement Plan (SEP) for the Mongolia Transport Connectivity and Logistics Improvement Project (hereafter "the project") drafted in July 2021 and updated accordingly.
+This document is the Stakeholder Engagement Plan (SEP) for the Mongolia Transport Connectivity and Logistics Improvement Project (hereafter "the project") drafted in July 2021.
 The SEP will be available on the Ministry of Road and Transport Development website.

-The World Bank (hereafter "the Bank") is proposing to provide \$110million, an International Bank for Reconstruction and Development credit to the Mongolian Ministry of Finance for the Project.
+The World Bank (hereafter "the Bank") is proposing to provide \$100million, an International Bank for Reconstruction and Development loan, and \$10million, an International Development Association credit to the Mongolian Ministry of Finance for the Project.
 The executing agency is the Ministry of Road and Transport Development.
 The Road Development Agency, the Ministry of Food, Agriculture, and Light Industry, the National Development Agency, and the Ministry of Finance will be coordinated for cross sectoral activities under the leadership of the Cabinet Secretariat of Mongolia.